xigadee/Microservice/README.md

 Xigadee is a Microservice framework, developed by Paul Stancer and Guy Steel at Hitachi Consulting.

-The libraries are designed to provide a consistent approach when building complex scalable cloud based applications, particularly those targetting PAAS technologies.
+The libraries are designed to provide a simplified and consistent approach to building complex scalable cloud based applications, particularly those targetting PAAS technologies, and using a Microservice-based serverless approach.

-The framework is built on Microsoft .NET technologies, and has deep integration in to the Azure technology stack.
+The framework is built using Microsoft .NET technologies, and has deep integration in to the Azure technology stack.

 ## Introduction